 What is your favorite movie?

-EM: My favorite movie is CHINATOWN.
+My favorite movie is "Chinatown."
 I saw it as a young teenager and it’s the first time I remember noticing a film’s visual style.
 It left a tremendous impression on me.

 Favorite project that you’ve worked on?

-EM: I shot a documentary called IN A DREAM for a director whom I went to school with.
+I shot a documentary called "In a Dream" for a director whom I went to school with.
 We made the movie over seven years between projects and on the weekends.
 Much of the film was shot on 35 mm, which is rare these days for docs.
 We ultimately took the film to several festivals including the Camerimage cinematography film festival in Poland.
 I’m really proud of that project.

 You work on a really diverse slate of projects, from TV to indie and blockbuster studio films.
 What lights do you depend on?